awsdocs/aws-cdk-guide/v2/use_cfn_template.md

 Constructing the `Bucket` this way doesn't create a second Amazon S3 bucket; instead, the new `Bucket` instance encapsulates the existing `CfnBucket`\.

 In the example, `bucket` is now an L2 `Bucket` construct that you can use as you would one you declared yourself\.
-For example, if `lambdaFunc` is an AWS Lambda function, and you wish to grant it write access to the bucket, you can do so using the bucket's convenient [https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_s3.Bucket.html#grantwbrwriteidentity-objectskeypattern](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_s3.Bucket.html#grantwbrwriteidentity-objectskeypattern) method, without needing to construct the necessary IAM policy yourself\.
+For example, let's say that `lambdaFunc` is an AWS Lambda function, and you want to grant it write access to the bucket\.
+To do so, use the bucket's convenient [https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_s3.Bucket.html#grantwbrwriteidentity-objectskeypattern](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_s3.Bucket.html#grantwbrwriteidentity-objectskeypattern) method\.
+You don't need to construct the necessary IAM policy yourself\.

 ------
 #### [ TypeScript ]